NaomiProject/naomi-docs/introduction.md

 ## Getting Started
-To gain some overall understanding of Naomi a top down view of how it works can be found in the section [Architecture Overview](#architecture-overview)
+- To gain some overall understanding of Naomi's structure and operation a top down view can be found in the section [Architecture Overview](#architecture-overview)
-Naomi in theory will run on many platforms that include Python, i.e Linux, Windows and Mac OSx.
+- Naomi in theory will run on many platforms that include Python, i.e Linux, Windows and Mac OSx.
 You can find specific installation instructions for these and other platforms in the [Installation Guide](./installation/).
-Many people find that the simplest way to experiment with Naomi is to get a [Raspberry Pi](https://raspberrypi.org) and install [Naobian](./installation/naobian.html) - the "hassle-free Naomi setup".
+- Many people find that the simplest way to experiment with Naomi is to get a [Raspberry Pi](https://raspberrypi.org) and install [Naobian](./installation/naobian.html) - the "hassle-free Naomi setup".
 While Naobian offers a streamlined and simplified way to get up and running quickly, it is a complete platform for developing always-on, voice-controlled applications.

 Along the way, you may have some questions; the Naomi community is here to help.